 Analysts said Obuchi's troubles stem from a campaign apparatus set up decades ago when her grandfather and then her father were in office.

-"This is my own fault and I will focus on investigating so that I can retain trust from my supporters as soon as possible," Obuchi said.
+"This is my own fault and I will focus on investigating so that I can regain trust from my supporters as soon as possible," Obuchi said.